FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/multiple-instances.md

     "title": "Create multiple instances with different configurations", "linkTitle": "Create multiple instances with different configurations", "weight": "100"
-}You can run multiple instances of the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> on one <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> server.
-This allows you to use the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> dynamic skin feature and set the available features and appearance of the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> per user account, account template, or business unit.
+}You can run multiple instances of the on one {{< SecureTransport/securetransportname  >}} server.
+This allows you to use the {{< SecureTransport/securetransportname  >}} dynamic skin feature and set the available features and appearance of the per user account, account template, or business unit.

-On Unix platforms, use the following procedure to create a new instance of <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> (STWC):
+On Unix platforms, use the following procedure to create a new instance of (STWC):

 1. Go to `<FILEDREVEHOME>/share/ftdocs/html/skin/`.

 2. Duplicate the `ric` folder.
 Choose a short and meaningful name for the duplicated folder, for example, *stwc1*.

 3. Prepare the branding assets you need for the new skin following the instructions in the <a href="../webclient_branding" class="MCXref xref">Branding</a> section.
-The new <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> instance is styled and branded using the following files located in the folder created in Step 2.
+The new instance is styled and branded using the following files located in the folder created in Step 2.
     -   `<stwc1>/C/assets/wap.css` - Controls the color theme and the style.
     -   `<stwc1>/custom/stwebclient.config.json` - Controls the logos, the text header displayed next to the logo and the disclaimer on the login page.